web2py/py4web/docs/chapter-01.rst

 -  We reassembled some of those modules into a new more modular framework … PY4WEB.

-PY4WEB is more than a repackaging of those modules.
+PY4WEB is more than a repackaging.
 It is a complete redesign.
 It uses some of the web2py modules, but not all of them.
 In some cases, it uses other and better modules.
 Some functionality was removed and some was added.
 We tried to preserve most of the syntax and features that experienced web2py users loved.